Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * The painting, *Venus of Urbino*, includes a dog sleeping on white sheets.

 * Madalena Casulana was the first professional woman composer to see her own compositions in print.

+* Ferrara housed the "*Ensemble of Ladies*," which attracted many of the most prominent madrigal composers of the day.

+* Adrian Willaert served as choirmaster of St. Mark's in Venice.

+* Adrian Willaert set to music in the madrigals of New Music the sonnets of Petrarch.

+* The toccata is also known as a "virtuoso prelude," designed to feature both the range of the organ and the dexterity of the organist.